-• The EPA's promulgated water Effluent Limitations Guidelines (ELG) and standards for steam electric power plants which focus on the reduction of metals and other pollutants in wastewater from new and existing power plants.
+The EPA's promulgated water Effluent Limitations Guidelines (ELG) and standards for steam electric power plants which focus on the reduction of metals and other pollutants in wastewater from new and existing power plants.
 The standards were finalized in August 2020.

-In February 2021, MGE and the other owners of Columbia filed a Certificate of Authority (CA) application with the PSCW.
+In July 2021, the PSCW approved a Certificate of Authority (CA) application filed by MGE and the other owners of Columbia.
 The CA application commits to close Columbia's wet pond system to comply with the Coal Combustions Residuals (CCR) Rule as described in further detail in the CCR section below.
 By committing to close the wet pond system, Columbia will be in compliance with ELG requirements.

 The Elm Road Units must satisfy the rule's requirements no later than December 31, 2023, as determined by the permitting authority.
 The operator of the Elm Road Units has been evaluating the rule impacts and has conducted an analysis of compliance obligations, pollution prevention technologies, and their associated costs.
-In February 2021, MGE and its co-owner filed a CA application with the PSCW.
+In February 2021, MGE and the other co-owners of the Elm Road Units filed a CA application with the PSCW.
 If approved, MGE's share of the estimated costs to comply with the rule is estimated to be approximately \$4 million.
 Subject to approval from the PSCW, construction is expected to begin in 2022.

-The EPA's cooling water intake rules require cooling water intake structures at electric power plants to meet best technology available (BTA) standards to reduce the mortality from entrainment (drawing aquatic life into a plant's cooling system) and impingement (trapping aquatic life on screens).
+• The EPA's cooling water intake rules require cooling water intake structures at electric power plants to meet best technology available (BTA) standards to reduce the mortality from entrainment (drawing aquatic life into a plant's cooling system) and impingement (trapping aquatic life on screens).